dimarchi/node-express-mongodb/README.md

-Database exercise done in Node and Express using Mongodb.
+Database exercise done in Node and Express using MongoDB.
 Also some EJS sprinkled in.
+A user can register, login, and update their credentials that are stored in a MongoDB database.
+Deletion is not implemented, though.